top of page

 Hello, my name is Chauncey Peltier.
 I am the oldest son of Leonard Peltier.
 My father is Turtle Mountain Chippewa and my mother is Fort Totten Sioux.

-Leonard has been incarcerated for over 45 years for protecting the land, the elders, women and children.
-He is 71-years old, diabetic with a stomach aneurysm and still being held in a maximum security prison.
-His imprisonment has been one of the most controversial Native American arrests in history and it is way past time for Leonard to come home.
+Leonard is now 80 and has been incarcerated for nearly 50 years for protecting the land, the elders, women and children.
+His imprisonment is one of the most controversial Native American arrests in history.

 Chauncey Peltier